 It only gets worse, though.
 We get this whole big subplot in Part Two where two of Kane's employees conspire to kill him.
 The whole thing, of course, is so much fodder.
 Something to help pad out the episode.
 Kane just catches them at what they're up to and kills them.

 I do despise when writers do this.
 Creating a story thread that seems to come to no real avail is cheap.
 It's for this reason that I never really enjoyed The Last Jedi.
 Finn had absolutely no purpose in that film.
 Everything they gave him to do in the story resulted in failure.
 He becomes even more superfluous when you realise the movie lasts for over two hours.
 He wasn't even needed to pad the run-time!
 This same "trick" also caused me to not consider the Great City of Death the Classic that many other fans feel it to be.
 Scarlioni's wife was, pretty much, created to help fill up an extra five minutes in Part Four.
 Once she's done that, she's executed.
 I'm not saying, of course, that a subplot absolutely has to lead to success for the characters that are in it.
 But you can't lead us on this journey that seems to produce no real results at all, either.
-Your audience picks up on this poor time-filling technique when you've wasted their emotional investment into a useless subplot.
+Your audience picks up on this poor time-filling technique when you've caused them to waste their emotional investment on a useless subplot.

 Part Three really falls apart.
 We kill off two supports only to bring in two more near-identical characters to hunt down the Dragon.
 That looks pretty silly, already.
 But the whole "trying to re-create Aliens" thread gets even more ridiculous.
 So Kane sends them down to kill the creature and get the power source it's keeping.
 It took him an entire 3 000 years to finally figure out where the Dragonfire was?!
 And then it's that easy to recover it?!
 Just dispatch a pair of shmucks to fire wildly at it and then chop its head off.
 Seems way too easy.
 Just what kind of prison is this?!